-You may have heard about "super bugs," the germs (bacteria)

-that the "usual" antibiotics will not work against.
-This means the germs have developed a resistance to certain antibiotics.
-The medical center does not want these types of germs to spread and has a plan to protect our patients and visitors.
-Your lab tests are reviewed to see if you have or had a positive test for these resistant germs.
+You may have heard about germs that the "usual" antibiotics will not work against.
+This means they have an "antibiotic resistance."
+The medical center does not want this type of germ to spread and has a plan to protect our patients and visitors.
+Your lab tests are reviewed to see if you have a positive test or if you have had one in the past.

-If you test positive, we will:
+If you do, we will: